nextflow-io/nextflow/docs/script.rst

 Copy files
 ------------

-The method ``copyTo`` method allow you to copy a file into new file or into a directory, or copy a directory to a new directory.
-Having a file variables ``myFile``, the following example shows how copy a file into a new file with a different name::
+The method ``copyTo`` allows you to copy a file into a new file or into a directory, or copy a directory to a new directory.
+Having a file variable ``myFile``, the following example shows how to copy a file into a new file with a different name::

   myFile.copyTo('new_name.txt')

-.. note:: If a file with the target name already exists, it is replaced by the new one.
-Note also that if the target is directory, the source file is copied in that specified folder with using the source name.
+.. note:: If the target file already exists, it will be replaced by the new one.
+Note also that if the target is a directory, the source file will be copied into that folder maintaining the original name.

 When the source file is a directory, all the directory content is copied to the target folder.
 For example::